 Booth and Oswald were assassinated before their trials.

 Eh.
-Oswald was assassinated by Jack Ruby (probably on orders from the Dallas mob).
+Oswald was assassinated by Jack Ruby (probably on orders from the Dallas mob.
+See my Dad’s work on that subject here).
 He was in custody and cuffed and the whole nine yards.
 Booth, on the other hand, died in a barn fire/shoot-out because he refused to surrender to the officers who had been pursuing him.
 I may be alone on this, but I don’t consider getting killed while resisting arrest “assassination.”

 Both were assassinated by Southerners